mhorpheus/test/DFIR-GDPR.md

 	- [EDR](#EDR)

 ## Introduction
-The purpose of this page is to document address topics related to GDPR for DFIR engagements.
-This is is a living document.
-If there is something you want to see documented here or explained with additional detail please contact your geographic Functional IR Lead (listed on the [Homepage](Home.md)).
+The purpose of this page is to document and address topics related to General Data Protection Regulation (GDPR) for DFIR engagements.
+This is a living document.
+If there is something you want to see documented here or explained with additional detail be included, please contact your geographic Functional IR Lead (listed on the [Homepage](Home.md)).

-The intention of this page is to provide sufficient coverage for most of the GDPR concerns which XFIR face during IR engagements.
-Below information and set of guidelines are presented in a form which can be understood by XFIR consultant and should not be considered a legal document under any circumstances.
+The intention of this page is to provide sufficient coverage for most of the GDPR concerns that XFIR face during IR engagements.
+Below information and set of guidelines are presented in a form which can be understood by XFIR consultants and should not be considered a legal document under any circumstances.

-This page describes the GDPR topic with an assumption that XFIR as IBM is a data processor for a Client owned data.
-Situation where IBM is data owner is beyond the scope of this page.
+This page describes the GDPR topic with an assumption that XFIR as IBM is a data processor for a Client's owned data (Data Controller).
+Situation where IBM is Data Controller is beyond the scope of this page.

 If Client is asking questions or requesting information beyond what's document on this page, you should involve IBM Legal.
-To proceed in such a case engage your local IR Functional Lead or Geo Lead.
+To proceed in such a case, engage your local IR Functional Lead or Geo Lead.

 ## TL;DR
 The intention of this section is to provide simple and immediate answers to the most common questions and concerns.
 Any of the topics addressed in the section is explained in more details below on this page.

 **Q:** Is it really required to store data physically in EU?
-**A:** No, it is not necessary.
-Implementing additional security controls and additional processes, one can meet minimum GDPR requirements, even when data are stored outside EU.
+**A:** No, it is not an absolute requirement.
+Implementing additional security and data privacy controls and additional processes, one can meet minimum GDPR requirements, even when data is stored outside EU.
 See section [Meeting the Minimum GDPR Requirements](#Meeting-the-Minimum-GDPR-Requirements).

 **Q:** Can we use IBM BOX to store data from GDPR constraint Client?
 **A:** Yes.
 XFIR can officially use BOX to store Client's data, even though data is not physically present in EU.
 See section [How IBM Deals with GDPR Compliance](#How-IBM-Deals-with-GDPR-Compliance).

-**Q:** Can XFIR transfer digital evidence and get them processed outside EU?
+**Q:** Can XFIR transfer digital evidence and get that processed outside EU?
 **A:**  Only if Client express explicit consent for it.
 See section [Exception for Data Processing Outside EU](#Exception-for-Data-Processing-Outside-EU).

 **Q:** Can we use EDR solutions, as they are US based companies?